 When residents and businesses consume electricity, the inventory counts emissions associated with the production of electricity, even if those emissions occur outside city boundaries.
-In 2015, Columbia's total GHG emissions were 2,429,305 MTCO2e in 2015.
-It would take over 3 million acres of new forest to sequester this much carbon in one year.8 include transportation, residential, commercial, and industrial energy, and waste (in MTCO2e, for 2015).
+Columbia's total GHG emissions were 2,429,305 MTCO2e.
+It would take over 3 million acres of new forest to sequester this much carbon in one year.

+Sources of community-wide GHG emissions in Columbia include transportation, residential, commercial and industrial energy use, and waste (in MTCO2e, for 2015).